epilz95/mastermind/README.md

 }
 ```

-If a local module is not resolve you can add an option to
+If a local module is not resolved you can add an option to
 the `.flowconfig` like so:

 ```bash